Can I Be on My Parents’ Car Insurance If the Car Is in My Name?

 If you decide to purchase your own vehicle, but one or both of your parents agree to co-sign for the vehicle, then you can also remain under their insurance policy.
 It is only if you are the sole registered owner that you will need to purchase your own insurance.

 If you have recently purchased a vehicle of your own and need to switch off of your parent’s insurance policy, make sure to shop around before you do so!
 Buying auto insurance for the first time can be a bit confusing, so don’t just go with the first company you come across.
 The auto insurance industry can be very competitive, and different companies may offer different perks or better insurance rates, so make sure you take a look around.
 It’s also important to understand what type of insurance you need since different states will require different levels of coverage.

 How Can I Keep My Car Insurance Premiums Low as a Young Adult?

 One of the key reasons to try to remain insured under your parent’s policy is because of the extremely high rates for young adults, particularly those under the age of 25.
 Unfortunately, the younger you are, the more expensive your insurance is going to be.
 This is because younger adults or those with less experience are considered riskier to insure since they are much more likely to be involved in an auto accident.

-Fortunately, the older you get the cheaper your insurance will become, particularly if you have been a safe driver and have a clean driving record.
-Typically speaking, once you reach age 25 you can expect your premium to drop significantly.
+Fortunately, the older you get, the cheaper your insurance will become, mainly if you have been a safe driver and have a clean driving record.
+Typically speaking, once you reach age 25, you can expect your premium to drop significantly.